Ropaxyz/OctoBot-Octopus-Energy-Discord-Bot/README.md

 2. Invite the bot to your Discord server using the OAuth2 URL generated in the Discord Developer Portal.

-3. The bot will automatically post a setup button in the channel you specified.
-Users can click this button to set up their Octopus Energy account.
+3. The bot will automatically create a setup button in the configured channel.

-4. Alternatively, users can use the `/setup` command in Discord to configure their Octopus Energy account.
+4. Users can set up their accounts either through:
+   - Clicking the setup button
+   - Using the `/setup` command
+   - Setting up via DM

-5. Use the `/get_energy_data` command to retrieve energy consumption data and charts.
+5. Use `/get_energy_data` to retrieve energy consumption data and charts:
+   - Choose between electricity, gas, or both
+   - Select time period (7, 30, or 90 days)
+   - View consumption charts and cost analysis

+## Command Reference

-## Commands
+### User Commands

-- `/setup`: Set up your Octopus Energy account credentials
+- `/setup` - Configure your Octopus Energy account
-- `/get_energy_data`: Retrieve energy consumption data and charts
+- `/get_energy_data` - Get energy consumption data and analysis

+### Admin Commands
+- `!setup_button` - Create a setup button in the current channel (Admin only)

+## Error Handling

+The bot now includes comprehensive error handling:
+- API timeouts and retry mechanism
+- Invalid credentials handling
+- Rate limiting protection
+- Data validation
+- User-friendly error messages

 ## Contributing